 Age groups, limits and age related restrictions apply to most policies and affect the price of premiums.
 Maximum age limits vary between policies.

 Annual Multi Trip Travel Insurance

-For the regular traveller Annual Multi Trip travel insurance policies provide cover for an unlimited number of trips within a 12 month period where each trip must be no longer than 60 days.
+For the regular traveller Annual Multi Trip travel insurance policies provide cover for an unlimited number of trips within a 12 month period.

 Australian (Domestic) Travel Insurance